 To make this happen, you need to be showing up in the local pack of results and Google Maps.
 Otherwise, you’ve got a problem.
 So here are the key three reasons your small business might not appear in Google Maps and how to put them right.

-Before your business can show up in the Google Maps feed and local pack of results, you need to set up your Google My Business account.
+Before your business can show up in the Google Maps feed and local pack of results, you need to set up your Google Business Profile account.
 Now, it’s important you don’t rush this because filling this out correctly is absolutely vital to your local SEO efforts.

 One of Google main concerns with local listings is accuracy.
 It wants to confirm that your business details are 100% consistent, everywhere they appear online.
 As things stand, this is the best method Google has of verifying that you’re a legitimate business and not some kind of Google Maps spam.